robobluebird/ruby-lofi/README.md

 ## To run this app:

 You must have `sox` installed.
 Checkout out `http://sox.sourceforge.net/` to install it.
+(If you have a mac you can run `brew install sox`!)
 This handles taking our audio data and turning it into sound!
 I apologize for the dependency, maybe in the future it can be removed...

 1. `git clone https://github.com/robobluebird/ruby-lofi`
 2. `cd ruby-lofi`